By Dr Michelle Garnett and Professor Tony Attwood

 Some autistic children also experience problems with their learning and/or language skills.
 Their learning and language profile can greatly impact on their capacity to learn and socialise.
 If your child is very anxious about a social or learning environment where they are learning to read, or there is an expectation for social communication, the underlying reason may be that they are struggling to learn and communicate.
 If this is the case the difficulties need to be assessed and understood.
 Merely exposing a child over and over to a learning setting where his capacity cannot meet expectations will not reduce anxiety, rather it will likely increase it.
 In this case, Graded Exposure would need modification to accommodate a child’s learning difficulties.

-If you are a parent of an anxious autistic child or an educator or health professional who works with anxious autistic children, we recommend that you attend our upcoming event, Emotion Management for Autistic Children and Adolescents <Guy, please can you hyperlink the event title> in this presentation we will discuss in more depth the many reasons for high anxiety in autism, and the strategies we have found that are helpful.
+If you are a parent of an anxious autistic child or an educator or health professional who works with anxious autistic children, we recommend that you attend our upcoming event, Support and Therapy for Autistic Children and Adolescents in this presentation we will discuss in more depth the many reasons for high anxiety in autism, and the strategies we have found that are helpful.

 With our colleagues Dr Julia Cook, Dr Louise Ford and Dr Stef Runham we co-wrote the “Fun with Feelings” programme, which is a 10-Step Programme for parents and/or professionals to assist their young autistic child to manage their high levels of anxiety.
 The above blog is an excerpt from the resulting book:

 Garnett, M. S., Attwood T., Ford, L., Runham S. and Cook J. (2020).
 Ten Steps to Reducing Your Child’s Anxiety on the Autism Spectrum: The CBT-based “Fun with Feelings” Parent Manual.
 Jessica Kingsley Publishers: London.